CONTENTS OF THIS FILE

 It is not necessary to modify this path, but you may wish to change it if:

-- Your site runs multiple Drupal installations from a single codebase (modify
+* your site runs multiple Drupal installations from a single codebase

-the file system path of each installation to a different directory so that
+(modify the file system path of each installation to a different

-- Your site runs on a number of web servers behind a load balancer or reverse
+* your site runs a number of web server front-ends behind a load

 To modify the file system path:

-a.
-Ensure that the new location for the path exists and is writable by the
+* Ensure that the new location for the path is writable by the web

 Changing the file system path after files have been uploaded may cause